AshutoshBhawsar/Correlation-Analysis-Stocks-ETFs-Crypto/README.md

 ## CSE 578 Fall 2022 Group Project

-This semester, we researched the idea of correlation throughout various markets and assets.
+This semester (Fall 2022), we researched the idea of correlation throughout various markets and assets.
 More specifically, we designed a "Correlation Moving Average Indicator", what we have coined "CORRMA", and created various algorithms to test if it may be used in a profitable trading manner.

 We have various results and codes throughout the repo.
 Please feel free to take a look, leave feedback, and try them yourself!